MantisVision/webUtils/README.md

 ```

 #### RYSKStream
-This class works with a realtime continues MediaStream and it needs to be periodically fed by encoded SYK/RYSK data frames.
+This class works with a realtime continuous MediaStream and it needs to be periodically fed by encoded SYK/RYSK data frames.
 RYSKStream decodes delivered frames on its own in the separate worker process.
 Video is being played realtime, and
 the mesh is updated only if the SYK/RYSK data for the current frame has already been provided.
 Otherwise, the current
 video frame is skipped and the process continues with the next one.